 This handbook has been prepared for your use.
-We are pleased to acknowledge the help and guidance of parents/guardians in creating this manual.
 Please read it carefully.
-The information contained in the handbook is provided to help you better understand the procedures of the elementary school.
+The information contained in the handbook is provided to help you better understand the procedures of the Intermediate school.
 Please feel free to call the school if you have any questions.